Bibra Lake, WA

 Where is Bibra Lake?

-Bibra Lake is a suburb of Western Australia, Australia.
+Bibra Lake is a suburb of Western Australia, Australia, in the Cockburn local government area.

 What is the population of Bibra Lake?